-- H.9.12 Notifying the Provider whether it will receive a new delivery order, purchase order, or task order from the District pursuant to this HCA and the associated not-employed PIT at least 90 calendar days before the expiration of the Provider's existing delivery order, purchase order, or task order. - H.9.13 Issuing guidelines for the content of the Provider's orientation. - H.9.14 Issuing compliance guidelines, sanction policies and procedures so the Provider understands when a customer is non-compliant, when a sanction request should be made and the process that the Provider shall follow in making the sanction request. - H.9.15 Issuing work participation guidelines that describe mechanisms that the Provider can use in order to help customers meet the District's work participation requirements as described in Section C.6.4. - H.9.16 Issuing exemption policies and procedures so the Provider understands when a request should be made and the process that the Provider shall follow in making the exemption request. - H.9.17 Administering the quarterly customer satisfaction survey as described in Section C.5.9.3. - H.9.18 Establishing benchmarks for the KPIs and defining additional performance metrics described in Section E.1.5. - H.9.19 Maintaining the confidentiality of the Provider's employment, education slot, and work slot partner information entered in CATCH as described in Section C.5.9.7. - H.9.20 Educating the Provider on WIA, how to leverage WIA, and how to secure WIA vouchers to aid customers in furthering their educational and training goals.
+- H.9.12 Notifying the Provider whether it will receive a new delivery order, purchase order, or task order from the District pursuant to this HCA and the associated not-employed PIT at least 90 calendar days before the expiration of the Provider's existing delivery order, purchase order, or task order. - H.9.13 Issuing guidelines for the content of the Provider's orientation. - H.9.14 Issuing compliance guidelines, sanction policies and procedures so the Provider understands when a customer is non-compliant, when a sanction request should be made and the process that the Provider shall follow in making the sanction request. - H.9.15 Issuing work participation guidelines that describe mechanisms that the Provider can use in order to help customers meet the District's work participation requirements as described in Section C.6.4. - H.9.16 Issuing exemption policies and procedures so the Provider understands when a request should be made and the process that the Provider shall follow in making the exemption request. - H.9.17 Administering the quarterly customer satisfaction survey as described in Section C.5.9.3. - H.9.18 Establishing benchmarks for the KPIs and defining additional performance metrics described in Section E.1.5. - H.9.19 Maintaining the confidentiality of the Provider's employment partner information entered in CATCH as described in Section C.5.9.7.